Skip to main content

 caution

-Feature Views using Calculation Features can not use a transformation function.
+Feature Views using Calculation Features can not use a python or pandas mode transformation function.

 Using Transformation Functions with Python Mode